mhavey/marklogic/uml2es/tutorials/magicdraw_model_edit.md

 - The first step is to review and modify gradle.properties; set suitable values for hostname, ports, username/password, and application name.
 - Next copy your MagicDraw model that you saved in XML form above to the gradle/data/model directory.
 - Setup your database and deploy the transform by running: gradle -i setup mlDeploy
-- Load your model by running gradle -i -PmodelName=MyMLModel uDeployModel
+- Load your model by running gradle -b uml2es.gradle -i -PmodelName=MyMLModel uDeployModel
 - In QueryConsole explore the database xmi2es-tutorial-content.
 Your Entity Services descriptor is /xmi2es/es/MyMLModel.json (or /marklogic.com/entity-services/models/MyMLModel.json).
 Notice how it aligns with the MagicDraw model:

 ![Project in MagicDraw - ES model](md_project_es.png)